nrademacher/chirper/README.md

 ### Getting started

-Run `yarn` to install dependencies, then `yarn dev` in root directory to start up both backend and frontend in development mode.
+In the root directory, run `yarn` and `yarn frontend-install` to install dependencies, then `yarn dev` to start up both backend and frontend in development mode.